sjburwell/eeg_commander/README.md

 # eeg_commander
 This is a MATLAB pipeline for easy-to-program automated pre-processing of electroencephalogram (EEG) data using independent component analysis (ICA) and statistically-robust detection of artifacts.
 It is intended to work similar to a plug-in for the EEGLAB (https://sccn.ucsd.edu/eeglab/index.php) software suite, but it additionally contains low-level functions that work on simpler data arrays (e.g., 2- or 3-dimensional matrices) that may be useful for commandline artifact detection and removal.
-Generally, the EEG pipeline is designed to successively prune EEG artifacts identified in 1) one-second contiguous segments in the continuous data, in 2) grossly bad data channels, in 3) spatiotemporal stereotyped ICA artifacts, and in 4) channel/time-segments (e.g., trial epochs). _It is strongly recommended that EEGLAB version 14.1.1b  or above is in the user's MATLAB path._
+Generally, the EEG pipeline is designed to successively prune EEG artifacts identified in 1) one-second contiguous segments in the continuous data, in 2) grossly bad data channels, in 3) spatiotemporal stereotyped ICA artifacts, and in 4) channel/time-segments (e.g., trial epochs). _It is strongly recommended that EEGLAB *version 14.1.1b*  or above is in the user's MATLAB path._

+# Citation:
+Burwell, S. J., Malone, S. M., Bernat, E. M., & Iacono, W. G. (2014).
+Does electroencephalogram phase variability account for reduced P3 brain potential in externalizing disorders?.
+Clinical Neurophysiology, 125(10), 2007-2015.

 # Notable features of the EEG pipeline include:
 * Removal of independent components that match spatial and temporal criterion (e.g., blinks, saccades)